adzienis/CMQueue/README.md

 An instructor will have access to an applications section, where they can create new ones.
-A client UID and secret, will be created, and one can create a POST with the following form to `/oauth/token` to get a bearer token;
+A client UID and secret, will be created, and one can create a POST with the following format to `/oauth/token` to get a bearer token;

 ```